alexbartlow/bigquery-log-viewer/README.md

 ## Authorship

-Written by Zach Schneider for [Aha!, the world's #1 product roadmap software](http://www.aha.io/)
+Written by Zach Schneider, based on prototype by Chris Waters, for [Aha!, the world's #1 product roadmap software](http://www.aha.io/)

 ## Contributing